scalar-labs/scalar-kubernetes/docs/SetupDatabaseForEKS.md

-# Set up a database for Scalar DL/Scalar DB deployment on EKS
+# Set up a database for Scalar DB/Scalar DL deployment on EKS

-This guide explains how to set up a database for Scalar DL/Scalar DB deployment on EKS.
+This guide explains how to set up a database for Scalar DB/Scalar DL deployment on EKS.

 ## DynamoDB